2002 Minnesota Twins season: Relief pitchers

-Post Season
+Postseason

 The Twins made it to the ALCS, beating the Oakland Athletics in the Divisional series.
 They then lost to the eventual World Series Champions, the Anaheim Angels.

 Divisional Series

 The Twins won Game One at Oakland before losing two straight including one at home.
 The Twins rebounded, and won the final two games to win the series and move on to face Anaheim in the ALCS.